If You Aren't Using These iPhone Photo Hacks, Snap To It

 As easy as it is to open your camera app and take a photo on your iPhone, getting the shot you want isn't always so simple.
 Often, light is the culprit, creating glare where you don't want it and washing out otherwise Insta-worthy shots.

 But there are plenty of professional photographers who only take photos on their iPhones and share them on Instagram, so you know that there has to be a way around the natural obstacles a scene throws in your way.
-This week, Apple launched a new website packed with tips for tackling the most challenging scenarios.
-Sixteen short videos break down everything from shooting during the golden hour to taking a vertical Pano.
+Today, Apple is launching a new website packed with tips for tackling the most challenging scenarios.
+Seventeen short videos break down everything from shooting during the golden hour to taking a vertical Pano.

 Head here to brush up on the rest of the quick lesson plan; then, put your new skills into practice and school the competition.